Last Updated on March 9, 2025

 236 miles (380 km) / 7 hours

 The Burren in County Clare, an area of almost 100 square miles, is a magical and mystical moonscape of Karst limestone.
-Scattered about it are ancient settlements, megalithic tombs, and beautiful flora and fauna.
+Ancient settlements, megalithic tombs, and beautiful flora and fauna are scattered about it.

-The most-visited place in The Burren is the sheer vertical Cliffs of Moher that are 700 feet tall and 9 miles long.
-In ancient times they were considered the end of the known world.
+The most visited place in the Burren is the sheer vertical Cliffs of Moher, which are 700 feet tall and 9 miles long.
+In ancient times, they were considered the end of the known world.
 Look out to sea from them today, and you’ll understand why.

 On the edge of The Burren is the Multi-colored seaside village of Doolin, regarded as Ireland’s traditional music capital.
 If you enjoy caves, about two miles from the town, you’ll find Doolin Cave.
 Its claim to fame is a 23-foot stalactite, the largest in the northern hemisphere.